ceramicstudio/js-glaze/packages/cli/README.md

 ### `glaze did:set MODEL ALIAS CONTENTS`

-get the contents of a record in a DID DataStore
+set the contents of a record in a DID DataStore

 ```
 USAGE